Updated November 25, 2025

 What if it isn’t well receive.
 Bad me, predicting failure.

-I can’t think of what to say.
+I can’t stop editing.
 Poor me.

 Good me, I’ll take a break.